250th Rifle Division (Soviet Union): Operation Kutuzov

 By July 23 the gradually retreating German forces were attempting to establish a new defense line along the west bank of the Oka River.
-3rd and 63rd Armies were ordered to regroup as quickly as possible, pre-empt this effort, and capture Oryol by concentric attacks from north and south.
+3rd and 63rd Armies were ordered to regroup as quickly as possible, preempt this effort, and capture Oryol by concentric attacks from north and south.
 This offensive was set to begin on July 25, with the 63rd providing the southern force.
 Kolpakchi chose to attack from his left flank with three divisions and a tank brigade, reaching Oryol along the Rybnitsa River.
 The 250th, along with the 26th Tank Regiment, was ordered to turn over the Novaya DerevnyaBogoroditskoe sector to the 287th Rifle Division before attacking along the line BogoroditskoeDomnino.
 It was then to capture the line from Kryukovka to Height 252.7, before attacking toward Tikhonovka.
 The Army was organized into a single echelon, along a fairly narrow sector of the front.
 The offensive was preceded by heavy air and artillery raids against German fortifications, artillery positions, and supply links.
 On the offensive's first day the Army encountered heavy resistance along the west bank of the Optukha River.
-After fierce fighting the 250th, along with the 287th and 41st Rifle Divisions, had captured the line running along the line of Height 228.5the nameless heights 1.5km west of Dadurovothe eastern slopes of Height 241.3.
+After fierce fighting the 250th, along with the 287th and 41st Rifle Divisions, had captured the line running along the line of Height 228.5the nameless heights 1.5 km west of Dadurovothe eastern slopes of Height 241.3.
 The German forces had not been seriously disrupted by the artillery and air preparation.
 Kolpakchi made an effort to renew the offensive overnight, but this was unsuccessful.
 Another artillery preparation was laid down on the morning of July 26, but during the day only the 287th Division made minor gains.
 Kolpakchi, lacking reserves, ordered his divisions to dig in temporarily in preparation for a renewal on July 28.

 When the attack was renewed the 250th achieved considerable success, capturing a number of strongpoints on Heights 241.0 and 234.2 before getting involved in heavy fighting for Stanovoi Kolodez.
 However, on the following day the defenders took advantage of previously prepared positions along the line GremyachiiKozinovka and again put up stubborn resistance.
 All attempts by the 250th and 41st Divisions to break through to Oryol were unsuccessful.
 Kolpakchi again ordered his troops to dug in before a further regrouping.
 On August 2 the Army's forces overcame the intermediate defense line Stanovoi KolodezOlovyannikovo.
 At dawn the following day a further attack forced the remaining German troops to fall back toward the city, as the vanguards of 3rd Army were advancing from the north.
 At 2300 hours 63rd Army went over to the attack along its entire front; the German forces fell back almost without resistance until they dug in along the city's outskirts at dawn.
 Street fighting erupted in the morning and by 1900 hours Oryol was firmly under Soviet control.
 On August 5 the two Armies began regrouping and reorganizing for pursuit.